ngtn0502/javascript-note/README.md

 **Garbage collection**: the act of clearing all the variable is set up in the memory space when the execution context in the stack gone

-> When its code is invoked, and JavaScript engine sees the whattosay variable, what does the JavaScript engine do?
+> When its code is invoked, and JavaScript engine sees the "whattosay" variable, what does the JavaScript engine do?

 > Well it goes up the scope chain.
 > It find outer lexical environment reference, since it couldn't find it inside the function itself.

-> And even though the execution context of that function greet is gone - was popped off the stack
+> And even though the execution context of that function "greet" is gone - was popped off the stack
 > The sayHi execution context still has a reference to the variables, to the memory space of its outer environment.
 > In other words, even though the greet function ended, it finished, any functions created inside of it when they are called will still have a reference to that greet function's memory - to what was in its memory, its execution context memory space.